erf/vis-plug/README.md

 A minimal plugin-manager for [vis](https://github.com/martanne/vis)

+Plugins in `vis-plug` are defined by a Lua file in a git repository and can be both a plugin or a theme.

 [Configure](#Configure) plugins in your `visrc` and use [Commands](#Commands) to install and more.

 Plugins are installed using `git` (in the background) to a cache folder and required on `init`.